-The antenna will be side mounted to the host utility pole below two posts hosting power lines.
+The antenna will be located side mounted to the host utility pole below one post hosting power lines.

 4. Equipment shelters or cabinets shall be screened from the public view by using landscaping, or materials and colors consistent with surrounding backdrop or placed underground or inside existing facilities or behind screening fences.